gizatechxyz/airdrop-data/README.md

 - **Duplicate Detection**: Identifies and handles duplicate addresses in each campaign
 - **Data Validation**: Ensures data integrity through various checks and transformations
 - **Transparent Reporting**: Displays token totals and duplicate addresses for verification
+- **Eligibility Mapping**: Creates a JSON mapping of addresses to their eligibility status across categories

 ## Directory Structure